Mt Ishiwari (石割山)

 10:09 Yamanaka-ko Hirano (山中湖平野)

-The bus terminal (or Busta) at Shinjuku station is accessible via its south exit.
+The bus terminal (or Busta) at Shinjuku station is accessible via its South Exit.
 It can be a little hard to find if you’ve never been there before, and it’s also on the third floor of the building.
 So I would make sure to plan in enough time between getting off the train and transferring to the bus terminal.

 Time Location Transport Cost